OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 1. Trigger the functionality that stores potentially sensitive data.
 2. Connect the iOS device to your workstation and launch iMazing.
-3. Select "Apps," right-click the desired iOS application, and select "Extract App".
+3. Select "Apps", right-click the desired iOS application, and select "Extract App".
 4. Navigate to the output directory and locate $APP_NAME.imazing.
 Rename it `$APP_NAME.zip`.
 5. Unpack the zip file.
 You can then analyze the application data.